tushardhab/pw_extractor/README.md

 # pw_extractor
-this bot will extract tet files
+this bot will extract text files